danielloosec/blog/_posts/2018-11-22-PublicWifiMyths_Part_1.markdown

 Change the "Name:" dropdown to the name of your network adapter.
 If you do not know the name, then it's usually the first option.

+<b>Install a Windows XP VM</b>

+It is easier to use an operating system that is compleatly vulnurable for testing.
+If these tutorials do not operate correctly on your primary system, then there could be an infinite variety of possible reasons.
+Make sure you test everything on a clean slate first before operating on other equiptment.
+In order to ensure the most certianty and the least room for error, follow my guide on installing a perfectly vulnurable version of [Windows XP][first-hack-pt1].

 <b>Making life easier with the .bashrc file</b>

 What is .bashrc?
 Network security requires plenty of commands.
 Some of those commands in Kali are extremely long and it can be tedious typing them in over and over again.
 First, boot up Kali Linux in VB.
 The .bashrc file allows you to make command shortcuts.
 So start by opening .bashrc by opening a new terminal window. next type